septentrio-gnss/septentrio_gnss_driver/README.md

     - The below image illustrates the orientation of the IMU reference frame with the associated IMU orientation for the depicted installation

       ![Screenshot from 2021-08-03 10-13-55](https://user-images.githubusercontent.com/62261460/127984732-76e67470-5c38-4e5b-8036-b932fe63ce62.png)

+  - The Steps should be followed to configure the receiver in INS integration mode:
+    - Specify the orientation of the IMU sensor with respect to your vehicle, using the `imu_orientation` parameter
+    - Specify the antenna lever arm in the vehicle reference frame.
+This is the vector starting from the IMU reference point to the ARP of the main GNSS antenna This is done using the `ins_ant_lever_arm` parameter
+    - If the point of interest is not the IMU, the vector between the IMU and the point of interest can be provided with the `ins_poi_lever_arm` parameter
+    - Make sure that the INS/GNSS integration filter is enabled :`ins_output_type`

   **Note**: Before using the Septentrio INS receivers, Please make sure to set up the below paramters in `config.yaml` file.
   - `imu_orientation`: IMU sensor orientation
     - If orientation is set to `sensor_default`, the receiver assumes that the IMU is attached to the vehicle in the nominal orientation, i.e. horizontally, upside up and with the `X axis` marked on the receiver pointing to the front of the vehicle.
     - If orientation is set to `manual`, the receiver will use parameters `thetaX`, `thetaY` and `thetaZ` to determine the sensor orientation with respect to the vehicle frame.
 Positive angles correspond to a right-handed (clockwise) rotation of the IMU with respect to its nominal orientation.
 The order of the rotations is as follows: `thetaZ` first, then `thetaY`, then `thetaX`.